fedor1984/fedor1984/pages/english.md

 The evolution of Morse code is the Bodo code.
 5 pulses were used to transmit each character.
 In fact, the Bodo code is the world's first binary information coding system.
 The size of each character was fixed at 5 bits.

-In 1936, the United States created the ASCII (American Standart Code for Information Interchange) coding table.
+In 1936, the United States created the ASCII (American Standart Code for Information Interchange).
 ASCII is a table of correspondence of characters to their codes, size 8 by 16 cells.

-The ASCII table, with the exception of Latin letters and punctuation, contains control characters, such as the beginning of the text (SOT), line feed (LF), the end of the transmission (EOT), and others - total 33 characters.
+The ASCII table, with the exception of Latin letters and punctuation, contains control characters, such as the beginning of the text (SOT), line feed (LF), the end of the transmission (EOT), and others - 33 characters totally.

-In ASCII, the story of the development of coding could end if humanity spoke only English and did not use symbols like ¿- “Inverted Question Mark”.
-However, we know that there are thousands of languages ​​in the world, and many special characters.
+The story of coding evolution could end on ASCII, if humanity spoke only English and did not use symbols like ¿- “Inverted Question Mark”.
+However, we know that there are thousands of languages in the world, and many special characters.
 Came up a logical idea - to combine all existing alphabets and all special characters into one table.

 So the Unicode standard appeared.

 ### The history of Unicode creation.
 UCS and UTF.

-Unicode is a character encoding standard that includes almost all the written languages ​​of the world.
+Unicode is a character encoding standard that includes almost all the written languages of the world.
 The standard was proposed by the Unicode Consortium (Unicode Inc.) in 1991.

 The standard consists of two parts: Universal Character Set, UCS, and Universal Transformation Format, UTF - a set of encodings.

 In simple terms, UCS is a table where each character has its own hexadecimal code, prefixed with U+.

-UTF is an algorithm for translating the hexadecimal code of UCS to binary.
+UTF is an algorithm for translating the UCS hexadecimal code to binary.
 In other words, this is a translation of the intermediate U+ code into binary language that the computer understands.

 ### Basic coding principles in Unicode.

 Symbols in Unicode have a specific name - “code point”.
-For example, the Latin letter E will be represented by the code point U+ 0045.
+For example, the Latin letter E will be represented by the code point U+0045.
 It is worth noting that the lowercase letter “e”, as well as the Cyrillic characters “Е” and “е” will have their own codes in the table - despite the same letter inscription.

 Each code point also has additional characteristics, such as: